lennertvhoy/the-last-light/10-appendices/appendix-k-challenging-consciousness-theories.md

-# Appendix K: Challenging Consciousness Theories
+# Appendix K: Are We Conscious?
+Debunking Theories of Awareness

 ## Critically Examining Leading Scientific Theories of Consciousness